NoamShental/COMPASS/README.md

 The package is written in Matlab and uses mex files which are currently only compiled for Linux 64bit.
 The software requires Matlab's Parallel Computing Toolbox.
 If a Mac/Windows version is needed, please contact shental@openu.ac.il

+We also included a stand-alone version for Linux 64bit, for those who do not have access to Matlab.
+The package appears in a directory "COMPASS_compiled".
+Please see the README file inside the diretcory for a description.
+This README file describes the Matlab version.

 How to start?
 Introductory files